 The North Macedonian economy has also suffered in the wake of the global financial and economic crisis, with exports, in particular, having declined.
 Nevertheless, the banking sector has proved robust.

 A special effort is required if the country is to reduce its unemployment rate of 30 per cent – which is very high even by regional standards – and to bring the low standard of living more into line with EU standards.
 Functioning free-market institutions and the rule of law are prerequisites for EU accession and for a business sector capable of withstanding competitive pressure in the common European internal market.

 Current bilateral cooperation activities with North Macedonia focus on the following priority areas:

 - democratisation and civil society.

-GIZ is promoting regional and municipal economic development, and supporting the autonomous implementation of EU-compliant policies geared to balanced regional development in Macedonia.
-In the context of EU convergence, GIZ is supporting capacity development as well as strengthening the performance and coordination capacities of Macedonia’s Secretariat for EU Affairs.
+GIZ is promoting regional and municipal economic development, and supporting the autonomous implementation of EU-compliant policies geared to balanced regional development in North Macedonia.
+In the context of EU convergence, GIZ is supporting capacity development as well as strengthening the performance and coordination capacities of North Macedonia’s Secretariat for EU Affairs.